IN2-Moist/2Take1-Moist-Script/README.md

 	Value Selectable from language list

 Send Translated Chat Hotkey RSHIFT+U
 	Enables hotkey Right shift key + U key combination to bring up input box to type chat message to translate.
-Start of input must have a language code with : directly after so RU:Hello will translate Hello into russian.
+Start of input must have a language code with : directly after so RU:Hello will translate Hello into Russian.
 FR:Hello will translate into French Hello.

 Send Translated Definition in Chat Hotkey RSHIFT+D
 	WIP Will send the description/Meaning of a word you enter into the Language you input.
-Works same as Sending Translated Chat Message.s
+Works same as Sending Translated Chat Message’s
 ```

 ### Translate Game Chat